-Sanding may not be appropriate if the wind is too strong, particularly if the precipitation is blowing across the pavement.
-Sanding in this condition could cause precipitation to begin to adhere to the road surface.
+Abrasive materials may not be appropriate if the wind is too strong, particularly if the precipitation is blowing across the pavement.
+Abrasive materials in this condition could cause precipitation to begin to adhere to the road surface.

 Super-elevated Curves